-Posted by the lazy knight on 5:01 PM
+Posted by the lazy knight

 I am what I am.
 I wish I could quote this Reebok tag line and then sit back.
 But is it true?
 Am I really what I am, what I profess to be or is there is a different self behind the masquerade?
 Am I the competent professional or a bumbling, careless fool?
 Am I the liberal moderate or a shy conservationist?
 Am I religiously agnostic or just a plain religious hypocrite?
 Am I the eternal optimist or a hidden cynic?
 Am I the one with the solutions or simply a part of the problem?
 Am I the outspoken radical or a cowering and silent coward?
 Am I the sensitive family guardian or an ignorant relative?